-Understanding your restaurant’s COGS (cost of goods or cost of sales – the cost of the goods you purchase and utilize to create revenue), is the key to success for every well-run restaurant.
+Understanding your restaurant’s COGS (cost of goods or cost of sales – the cost of the goods you purchase and utilize to create revenue) is the key to success for every well-run restaurant.
 As every operator knows, industry margins are paper-thin.
-To become profitable, it’s imperative that you gain a true handle on how to control COGS in your restaurant.
-There are very distinct nuances related to the management of food and beverage costs; throughout this post, we will focus our attention more specifically on how to calculate and control liquor cost.
+To become profitable, you must gain an accurate handle on how to control COGS in your restaurant.
+There are very distinct nuances related to managing food and beverage costs; throughout this post, we will focus our attention more specifically on how to calculate and control liquor cost.

-Managing your profitability with regard to beer, liquor, wine, as well as any non-alcoholic beverages, represents the single greatest differentiator between success in the food-service industry, and being a part of the 26% who don’t make it through the first year.
+Managing your profitability concerning beer, liquor, wine, and any non-alcoholic beverages, represents the single most significant differentiator between success in the food-service industry and being a part of the 26% who don’t make it through the first year.

-Let’s take a look at the liquor cost formula (or pour cost formula), how to use it to accurately manage your spend, and find cost savings opportunities for your business.
+Let’s take a look at the liquor cost formula (or pour cost formula), how to use it to manage your spending accurately, and find cost savings opportunities for your business.

 Liquor Cost Formula